DeepSOIC/fir_crossover_design/README.md

 `plotfir.plot_remez(t_width = 70)`, `plotfir.plot_firls(t_width = 30)` - same, but the other two methods.

 `plotfir.fig()` - start a new figure.
-You can also just close the old figure if you don't need it anymore.
+You can instead just close the old figure if you don't need it anymore.

 `plotfir.plot_fir(fir, win, label):` - plot a fir filter that you designed somehow. (`fir` must be a numpy.array of the filter taps; `win` is the window function which will be plotted to the waveform plot, use `None` if you don't want it; `label` is for legend)